ECDID/ECDID/Backlog.md

 ## The 30-second review

 At the start of the sprint when the sprint backlog is created, a milestone should be created on the main code respository with the end of the sprint as the due-date.
 Aferwards, an issue for every user story should be opened under that milestone.
-Labels and assignees can be added as necessary.
+Labels and assignees should be added as necessary.
 Branches and pull requests can be used for code review.

 ## Issues